 US News and World Report's Earth Science grad school rankings relies on questionaires sent to department chairs asking them to rank other departments (in their words, these rankings "are based solely on the results of surveys sent to academics in biological sciences, chemistry, computer science, earth sciences, mathematics, physics and statistics"); these are often highly backward looking and border on beauty contests, as most "academic experts" hardly spend much time learning about the capabilities of other schools' academic programs unless they happen to be on a school's visiting committee; for instance, rankings in earth science a few years back had MIT tied for first largely because of its high profile for some 20 years, but at the time that program was in turmoil, with a number of high profile departures, and might not have really merited that ranking at the time (this might be why MIT was between 10th and 35th in the NRC S-rankings, overlapping with CU).
 The rate of change between these surveys might actually be a more useful barometer than the ranking itself, but such information is hard to get and tends to reflect changes years in the past.
-We here are listed as 23rd in the 2014 survey, same as the previous version.
-However, we are #9 in the Geology subfield.
+We here are listed as 23rd in the 2014 survey, same as the previous version, but moved into a tie for 19th more recently.
+While moving up overall, we dropped from #9 in the Geology subfield to below #11, which is odd.
 We suffer compared to many other departments because there are earth scientists in other departments (e.g., geodynamics and part of seismology are in Physics, a fair chunk of geodesy is in Aerospace Engineering); since we collaborate across department and school boundaries, this isn't quite fair and is part of the reason we are not listed in the geophysics rankings.
 (Not having a geophysics department doesn't help).

 But then there is US News and World Report's "Best global universities for geosciences" where CU ranked, um, #2.
 This is less of a straight beauty contest (their methodology is more objective) and more of a reflection of the research productivity of a school as a whole.
 One reason CU jumps up so high?
 The grad school ranking is of departments, but earth sciences at CU is scattered over two schools, at least three institutes and several departments.
 Much as we love beating out Berkeley and MIT in one of these rankings, keep in mind that a big part of CU's high ranking is the very large number of soft money climate scientists working in CIRES and some others in the other institutes.